 A: Yes, in accordance with the Department of Elementary and Secondary Education (DESE) all school districts must maintain accurate, active ridership rosters.
 DESE defines an active rider as a student that rides at least one time a week.
 Based on this the district is required to remove students that are not active riders.
 If your student will start riding consistently, please contact your school to have them changed from “In-Active” to “Active”.

 A: For these cases, the schools may be able to issue a note to accommodate them.
-Please be sure to send notification of this with your student and have them take it to the front office before noon so there is time to process and issue the pass.
-In some cases, the pass may not be available due to location requested not currently being serviced, bus is at capacity, etc. Please call your school or Transportation Department for more details.
+Please be sure to send a notification of this to your student and have them take it to the front office before noon so there is time to process and issue the pass.
+In some cases, the pass may not be available due to the location requested not currently being serviced, the bus is at capacity, etc. Please call your school or Transportation Department (816-316-5175) for more details.
 In some cases, it may take 24-72 business hours to make arrangements.